 The amount of information that pertains to the NFIP is huge and ever changing, but we’ve summarized key areas of recent change for you below.
-In April of 2015, a summary of changes to the NFIP were released (in-depth information on the April 2015 changes can be found here).
+In April of 2015, a summary of changes to the NFIP were released.
 The changes therein pertained to:

 The NFIP will be required to be reauthorized in 2017, with further changes expected between now and then.
 Some states are already ramping up efforts to organize lawmakers and real estate professionals to lobby Congress for additional reform (check with your local Realtors Association for more information).